 B.A.
 Human Development: Early Childhood Education and Development Concentration

-Tailored toward students who have taken foundational coursework in Early Childhood Education (ECE) or a related field, the B.A. completion program in Human Development: Early Childhood Education and Development Concentration is ideal for candidates who wish to work with children in a variety of education related fields.
+Tailored toward students who have taken foundational coursework in Early Childhood Education (ECE) or a related field, Bachelor’s in Human Development with a concentration in Early Childhood Education and Development degree program is ideal for candidates who wish to work with children in a variety of education-related fields.

 The Earliest Years

-This course will focus on the significance of earliest childhood, from birth to age three, in the human life cycle, with emphasis on trust and autonomy, sensory-motorexplorations, and the beginning of language and play.
+This human development and early childhood education course will focus on the significance of earliest childhood, from birth to age three, in the human life cycle, with emphasis on trust and autonomy, sensory-motor explorations, and the beginning of language and play.
 Students will examine the range of typical and atypical development in diverse cultural contexts in the preschool years.
 Observation of child behavior from the perspective of its meanings for the child will be included.
 Students will develop skill in designing culturally relevant and inclusive home and group care environments for optimum development of caring relationships and learning.